yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-globaloptimization.md

 *         2% spent in upper heuristics (40 candidates tried)
 ````

-Starting from release R20200930, the default behaviour to attack BMIs in [BMIBNB](/solver/bmibnb) is by employing a [cutting plane strategy for the upper bound generation](/nonlinearglobalsdp).
+The default behaviour to attack BMIs in [BMIBNB](/solver/bmibnb) is by employing a [nonconvex cutting plane strategy for the upper bound generation](/nonlinearglobalsdp).
 Hence we see the use of a standard nonlinear solver [FMINCON](/solver/bmibnb) for the upper bounds in the log above, despite the fact that the problem involves a semidefinite cone.
+A linear semidefinite programming solver is required for the lower bounds.

 As a second BMI problem, we will solve an linear quadratic (LQ) control problem where we want to find a state-feedback matrix with bounded elements.
-For the global code to work, global lower and upper and bound on all complicating variables (involved in nonlinear terms) must be supplied, either explicitly or implicitly in the linear constraints.
-In this example, the variable **K** is already bounded in the original problem formulation (i.e. the problem we want to solve is LQR with a bounded feedback matri), but the elements in **P** have to be bounded artificially.
+For the global code to work, global lower and upper and bound on all complicating variables (involved in nonlinear terms) should be supplied, either explicitly or implicitly in the linear constraints.
+In this example, the variable **K** is already bounded in the original problem formulation (i.e. the problem we want to solve is LQR with a bounded feedback matrix), but the elements in **P** are not, hence the warning about unbounded variables.

 ````matlab
 yalmip('clear')